Mobile Push Notifications: An Absolute Necessity for Mobile App Marketing

 Analyze the results and make amendments to your strategy to ensure you reap maximum benefits from your planned strategy.

 For instance, create two notifications.
 While Notification A has its own title, message, and image.
 Let Notification B have a different image with the title and message being the same.
 Now test the two variations against each other.
 Analyze the results obtained and see how two different images with the same messaging impact your engagement (can take the help of a mobile app heatmap) and conversion rate.

-With the mobile app market being valued at US $311 billion today, app marketers are heavily engaged in looking for marketing channels that will help improve their brand’s engagement rate with customers and push notifications prove to be an excellent channel in this regard.
+With the mobile app market being valued at USD311 billion today, app marketers are heavily engaged in looking for marketing channels that will help improve their brand’s engagement rate with customers and push notifications prove to be an excellent channel in this regard.

-However, poorly-worded or incorrectly-timed messages delivered through push notifications can have the opposite effect, resulting in users uninstalling the app due to annoyance.
-Hence, marketers must focus on the timing and the wording of the messages they deliver through push notifications, making sure they are presenting valuable information and at a time when it would not bother the users.
+However, poorly worded or incorrectly-timed messages delivered through push notifications can have the opposite effect, resulting in users uninstalling the app due to annoyance.
+Hence, marketers must focus on the timing and the wording of the messages they deliver through push notifications, ensuring they are presenting valuable information and when it would not bother the users.